home-iq/dev-team-stats-tracker/docs/n8n-template-processor.md

 ## Usage in Workflow
 This code node is designed to work in a workflow that:
-1. Receives form submissions from the Test SDR form
+1. Receives contact data from the 'Code' node
+2. Gets available appointment times from the 'Get Calendly Times' node
-2. Processes the template content for an AI assistant
+3. Processes the template content for an AI assistant
-3. Sends the processed content to an AI service via HTTP request
+4. Sends the processed content to an AI service via HTTP request

 ## Example
 ### Input Content